brilll/bank_exchange_ruby_api/README.md

-  response.next_page_url    # next page URL if resource is paginatable response.paginatable?     # if resource is paginatable and next page exists response.not_paginatable?
+  response.next_page_url    # next page URL if resource is paginatable response.paginatable?     # if resource is paginatable and next page exists response.not_paginatable? response.success?         #=> true if response status code is 2xx
 ```

 ## Banks list